Lost Wax Casting: Traditional Craftsmanship for Premium Kansa Bronze

 7. Slurry & Shell: Fortifying for Durability

 The sprued wax is dipped in silica slurry and coated with crystalline silica stucco, building a ceramic shell at least half an inch thick.
-For larger pieces like our heirloom cookware bundles, we reinforce for robustness, aligning with our heavy gauge ethos for lifelong performance.
+For larger pieces like our heirloom cookware bundles, we reinforce for robustness, aligning with our heavy gauge standards.

 8. Burnout: Melting Away the Temporary

 The shell is kiln-fired to harden and melt out the wax, leaving a precise negative space.
-This step, removing all traces of the original wax, prepares for the infusion of our premium bronze alloy, ensuring non-stick patina development and ultra-conductive properties.
+This step prepares the mould for the infusion of our premium bronze alloy, ensuring non-stick patina development and ultra-conductive properties.

 9. Testing: Ensuring Uncompromised Integrity

 The cooled shell is checked for flow and sealed if needed.
-At Eaglador, this rigorous testing upholds our standards for toxin-free luxury kitchenware, guaranteeing pieces that enhance Ayurvedic wellness without leaks or weaknesses.
+This rigorous testing upholds our standards for toxin-free luxury kitchenware, guaranteeing pieces that enhance Ayurvedic wellness without leaks or weaknesses.

 10. Pouring: The Birth of Heirloom Bronze

 Molten bronze is poured into the hot shell to prevent shattering, then cooled.
-This transformative moment creates our heavy gauge masterpieces, infusing them with the strength and lustre that define Eaglador's high-end bronze cookware for UK enthusiasts.
+This transformative moment brings Eaglador’s pieces to life .

 11. Release: Revealing the Raw Form